aarushiagarwal131/heart-disease-prediction/README.md

    - Can we predict whether or not a patient has heart disease based on clinical parameters?

 2. **Data:**
-   - The dataset is obtained from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/45/heart+disease) and [Kaggle](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/data).
+   - The dataset includes detailed information on various clinical parameters such as age, sex, chest pain type, blood pressure, cholesterol, fasting blood sugar, and electrocardiographic results.

 3. **Evaluation:**
-   - Aim to achieve a 95% accuracy in predicting heart disease during the proof of concept.
+   - The aim is to achieve a 95% accuracy in predicting heart disease during the proof of concept.

 4. **Features:**
-   - A detailed data dictionary is provided, including information on age, sex, chest pain type, blood pressure, cholesterol, fasting blood sugar, electrocardiographic results, and more.
+   - A comprehensive data dictionary is provided, describing each feature in detail.

 5. **Tools Used:**
    - Python libraries including NumPy, Pandas, Matplotlib, and Seaborn for data analysis and visualization.